prajwalshettydev/SnapObjLoader/README.md

 What the SnapObjLoader Does:

-* The Whole loading happens in Background thread so even the largest .obj files wont freeze the syste while loading
+* The Whole loading happens in the Background thread so even the largest .obj files wont freeze the system while loading
 * Loads obj file with any number of submeshes and meshes
 * Loads Materials and textures for each submesh,
 * Supports PBR Textures if available,